LightningCreations/lclib/doc/Time.md

 As of 1.3: The clock type used by instants.
 Defined as a clock for which has the date and time 1970-01-01T00:00:00.000Z (the unix epoch) as its epoch, and the minimum interval between reported instants is at least `base_duration`.

-`instant_clock` shall satisfy *TrivialClock*.
-Specifically, it cannot alias `std::chrono::utc_clock` in C++20 mode.
+`instant_clock` shall satisfy *Clock*.

-In C++20 mode, this shall alias `std::chrono:system_clock` or have a conversion to `std::chrono::system_clock`.
+In C++20 mode, The expression `std::chrono::clock_cast<std::chrono::system_clock>(tp)` shall be well-formed when treated as an unevaluated operand, where `tp` is a value of `std::chrono::time_point<instant_clock,Dur>` for `Dur` being any specialization of `std::chrono::duration`.
+Additionally, the expression `std::chrono::clock_cast<instant_clock>(stp)` shall also be well-formed when treated as an unevalauted operand where stp is a specialization of `std::chrono::system_time`.
+The conversion sequence `std::chrono::clock_cast<instant_clock>(std::chrono::clock_cast<std::chrono::system_clock>(tp))` shall result in the instant that is equal to tp.

 Until 1.3: Defined as `std::chrono::system_clock`.
-If `std::chrono::system_clock::epoch()` does not represent the unix epoch the behavior of calling any methods of Instant which involve this clock, including the now factory method and the now constructor, is undefined.
+If `std::chrono::system_clock::epoch()` does not represent the unix epoch the behavior of calling any clock sensitive methods of Instant, including the now factory method and the now constructor, is undefined.
 In C++20 mode, this is guaranteed by the standard.

+If `instant_clock` satisfies *TrivialClock*, then the now constructor and now factory methods of Instant are noexcept.

 ### enum class ChronoUnit ###